Elchinchel/communica/README.md

 which technology Connector use, Entities don't know anything about it, so you can swap connectors without rewriting much code.
-Connectors are serializable to ASCII string, refer to their .dump_state() and .load_state() methods for details, as the method parameters are specific to each connector type.
+Connectors are serializable to ASCII string, refer to their .dump_state() and .from_state() methods for details, as the method parameters are specific to each connector type.

 Finally, data in request should somehow be transformed from Python objects to bytes and back.
-This is called serialization and that thing is done by Serializers.
+This is called serialization and that thing is done by *Serializers*.
 Currently, there are two serializers:
 `JsonSerializer`, which passes objects directly to `json.dump` and `AdaptixSerializer`, which first converts objects using [adaptix](https://github.com/reagento/adaptix) library before JSON serialization.
-AdaptixSerializer is particularly useful for handling Python objects with complex structures.
+AdaptixSerializer is particularly useful for handling Python objects with complicated structure.

 **Putting it all together**